rayprogramming/rayprogramming.com/content/posts/video-streamer/infrastructure/started/index.md

 ### Setup
 I expect this project to be large, and so I decided that I needed to have a folder structure to help organize the pieces.
 However, with {{< link/terraform >}} that means I will need to use modules.
 It bugs me a little because I am not intending to reuse them in the project, but I needed some organization.

 So I started by defining my `terraform` block and providers.
+I had to define two providers, because even though {{< link/aws/cloudfront >}} is global, some resources like {{< link/aws/waf >}} are required to be built in `us-east-1` because the linked resource is seen as being in that region.

 ```hcl
 terraform {